dalibegovic/dictionary-service/README.md

-### Overview ###
+### Dictionary-service
-Dictionary-service is an simple application that prints in the console few words from provided dictionaries.
+Is a simple application that prints few words in the console, from provided dictionaries.

 This is an example of an extensible application.
-It is created by following [this](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) java tutorial.
+It is inspired by [this](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) java tutorial.

 An extensible application is one that you can extend without modifying its original code base.
 You can read more about it in the provided link.